 His battlefield instincts singing danger, Raydan assessed his position with lightning speed.
 There was no time for consideration or subtle tactics.
 He had not placed himself in an enviable position; whichever way he faced he would have an enemy at his back.
 Except that the trailing Prator had foolishly kept his halberd; while its long reach made it easy for him to keep the Altem at bay, he could not fight at his best in the close quarters.
 It gave Raydan a few seconds.

 Seconds were all he needed.

-With his back to the lower fight, trusting the Altem Guardsman to keep his opponent preoccupied, levered himself forward to the legs of opponent.
-The not overlooked however, and flashed down sidearm swipe the attack. the blow travel as the rang together, fiery sparks as their competing magicks clashed.
+With his back to the lower fight, trusting the Altem Guardsman to keep his opponent preoccupied, Raydan levered himself up and forward to thrust at the legs of Blane's opponent.
+The Prator had not overlooked Raydan, however, and his sword flashed down in a sidearm swipe to parry the attack.
+Raydan felt the blow travel up into his arm as the swords rang together, throwing fiery sparks as their competing magicks clashed.
 The Prator's blade slid along the length of Raydan's until the flanged guards met.
 Raydan twisted his wrist, hooking his guard over the other's, turning his sword point-first into the floor to trap both blades between them.
 A standoff, under most circumstances.
 But there was still Carson Blane.